kzu/kzu.github.io/_posts/2015-07-18-wix-reference-msbuild.md

-WiX has a task that automatically fetches metadata about project references and turns them into those vars you can use, which are then passed to the rest of the WiX compile process (candle, light, what-not).
+WiX has a task that automatically fetches metadata about project references and turns them into those vars you can use, which are then passed to the rest of the WiX compile process (candle, light, etc.).
 The resulting command-line for those tools end up looking something like:

     candle.exe ...